-Buy yurt from Kyrgyzstan
+Buy original yurt from Kyrgyzstan?

 We have 3 sizes on offer.
 The smallest model (S) has a diameter of 5 meters and consists of 75 wooden roof poles.
 The middle model (M) has a diameter of 6 meters and has 85 wooden roof poles.
 The model (L) is the largest with a diameter of 7 meters and 100 wooden roof poles.
-The prizes are:
+Prices are:

-Model S: €8950
+Model S: €7450

-Model M: €9700
+Model M: €8200

-Model L: €10450
+Model L: €9450

-The skeleton of the yurts consists of 3 parts.
-The first part is the round wooden pre-curved wall.
-This wall is called ‘Kerege’ by the Kyrgyz and is the basis of all yurts.
-The second part is the wooden roof sticks (Uuk).
+We can have the yurt delivered, please contact us about this.
+It is also possible to purchase a rain cloth.
+We definitely recommend this one for Europe in the winter months.
+This one costs €1250.
+The frame of the yurts consists of 3 parts.
+The first part is the round wooden, pre-curved wall.
+This wall the Kyrgyz call “Kerege” and is the base of all yurts.
+The second part is the wooden roof poles (Uuk).
 These connect the wall to the ceiling.
-The third part is the ceiling, the round wheel (Tunduk) serves as an opening for daylight and can also be used as a stove exhaust pipe.
+The third section is the ceiling, the round wheel (Tunduk) serves as an opening for daylight and can also be used as a stove exhaust pipe.

 Why should I buy a yurt?

-How do I build the yurt?
+How do I build such a yurt?

-When can you deliver a yurt
+When can you deliver a yurt?

 We currently have 3 yurts left in stock.
 These can be delivered immediately.
 It is uncertain at this time whether a new stock is going to come.